Volume. None whatsoever.

 Just a bit of gossip.

-XXXX Stoyle is going around somewhat at loose ends.
+Dick Stoyle is going around somewhat at loose ends.
 His term of office as Master Councilor is rapidly drawing to a close and before anyone realizes it he will be loafing around with nothing to do.
 His father, the well-known Lewis E. Stoyle, outstanding citizen of the South Shore has news for him.
-There is the little matter of finishing a painting job in XXXX’s bedroom.
+There is the little matter of finishing a painting job in Richard’s bedroom.

 Everett Stoyle has had a pretty rugged three weeks.
 The minstrel show and Ev’s exams came together, a situation that would have dismayed anyone who was not a son of Lewis E. Stoyle.
 Let’s take the minstrel show first.
 Sensing with remarkable acumen (inherited from guess who) half way through the rehearsal period that things weren’t going very well, Ev mounted the platform during a rehearsal and gave out with a few opinions.
 A hushed silence fell upon his audience when he finished and some of the more delinquent girls and boys cried into their Coca Colas.
 Ev laid out a program for the gang to follow, took over the sale of tickets and the program (as well as the sale of candy), resigned from the chorus (to the disgust of all the girls present), elected himself as assistant stage manager and proceeded to contribute considerably to the success of the show.
 Ray Warmington (that guy gets around, doesn’t he) called for Ev to take a bow at the end of the program Monday night but Ev was thirty feet above the stage manufacturing snow for a special scene and decided not to jump down.